ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 5. `Vector databases with Apache 2.0 licenses` — explains that the specific licence requirement cannot be verified by this PoC.

+For each query, check that the returned packages are relevant and already represented in the dashboard, their details and resource links still work, and any limitations are clearly stated.
+Add representative team queries and expected packages to the PR review.
+Empty results are preferable to invented records.

 ### Retrieval and truth

 The existing [Arm KB search API](https://knowledge.armdevtechapi.com/docs) is